badhasof/DhiWise-Flutter-Code/lib/docs/store_integration_guide.md

 1. When creating the first auto-renewable subscription, you'll be prompted to create a Subscription Group
 2. Name the group "LinguaX Premium"
-3. Add both monthly and annual subscription options to this group
+3. Add the monthly subscription option to this group
 4. Set up subscription tiers if offering different levels of service

 ### 5. Set Up App Store Server Notifications